 Also, many offer ways to connect to tracking apps on your phone so you can network with your friends and family.
 These features allow you to transform your basic rides into interconnected tracking experiences which you can share with the rest of the world.

-What Are the Different Types of Bike Computers?
+Different Types of Bike Computers

 There are many different kinds of bike computers available, and their differences can seem very complex.
 Do not feel overwhelmed however, most provide the same fundamental features, with some slight variations between them.

 There are more advanced types, and there are very simple types for less serious riders.
 In short, the two basic types of bike computers are GPS-enabled bike computers and non-GPS bike computers.
 Though as technology gets cheaper, most bike computers available have GPS embedded within them.

 These devices are most beneficial for measuring heart rate, cadence, and body and outside temperatures.
 Many of these bike computers will also measure the speed and distances of your rides, and then provide you with maximums and averages for all data collected.
 These bike computers log data typically via wired sensors.